 - This will change your theme to Dawn.
 It’s worth noting that the default “Debut” theme is very popular on Shopify thanks to its minimalist design and ease of use.
 You might find that you don’t need to change your theme at all!

 Now that your store is looking good and has some products on it, you’ll want your very own domain name so that people can find your store and it’ll look more professional.

 How to create a domain name:

 - Go to “Add Domain” in the Getting Started section.

 - You can transfer an existing web domain or simply press the “Buy Domain” button in the top right corner.

 - Enter the domain name that you want to buy.
 It should reflect what your business does, for example, www.annesbakerydowntown.com rather than www.annesbusinessonshopify.com.

-You can sell products with the free trial once you’ve chosen a plan
+You can sell online once you’ve chosen a plan

-You would have noticed that at no point during setting up your free store did you have to enter your credit card details.
-You won’t be charged at the end of the 14-day free trial unless you select a plan and enter your payment details.
+You would have noticed that at no point during the setup of your free store were you required to enter your credit card details.
+Rest assured, you won’t be charged at the end of the 3 days free trial period unless you choose to select a plan and enter your payment details.